The Mobile Carriers

 If you took out the logos at the end, you wouldn’t be able to tell the differences.
 The brands in this market feel and act the same.

-Rebranding mobile phones carriers means more than just a logo change.
+Rebranding phone carriers mean more than just a logo change.

 That means consumers can’t tell the difference between them.
 Differences beyond a logo.
 Therefore, defaulting to one of the market leaders because, in the minds of consumers, you can’t go wrong with “big.”
 I guess Verizon and AT&T continue to win.